 A MONTANA PRIMER

 In Montana, there are 1.4 elk, 1.4 pronghorn, 3.3 deer and 896 fish per square mile.
-Not exactly what you’d call densely populated, it just makes it easier to rub elbows with the 6 friendly humans that also occupy every square mile.
-On hand to welcome you is about 2.6 million head of cattle so if you like beef it’s not far away!
+Not exactly what you’d call densely populated, it just makes it easier to rub elbows with the 6 friendly humans that also occupy every square mile in Montana.
+On hand to welcome you is about 2.6 million head of cattle so if you enjoy beef it’s not far away!

 Montana is the 4th largest state in the United States, covering a land area of 145,552 square miles and has 56 counties.